Shaisiva/Cross-Market-Analysis/README.md

 ### 8. **Streamlit or database not found**

 - **Cause:** Running `streamlit` or scripts from a different working directory or environment where `cryptocurrencies.db` or the project root is not in use.
-- **Solution:** Run all commands from the project root `DataCollection022025`, and use the same virtual environment where you ran `pip install -r requirements.txt`.
+- **Solution:** Run all commands from the project root `Cross-Market-Analysis`, and use the same virtual environment where you ran `pip install -r requirements.txt`.
 For Streamlit, run: `streamlit run data_report.py` from the project root so that `sql_operation` finds `cryptocurrencies.db` in the current directory.

 ---